 Courts frequently change rules and requirements, sometimes without warning.
 Rely on SmartRules and our extensive network of court resources to keep you constantly informed of the latest rules and requirements.

-Note: Florida Rules of Civil Procedure have been updated since this article was written.
+Note: Florida Rules of Civil Procedure have been amended since this article was written.
 For up-to-date information always use SmartRules Guides.

 Florida Circuit Court Motion to Dismiss

-Use this At A Glance Guide to learn the Florida Rules of Civil Procedure related to bringing a motion to dismiss in Florida Circuit Courts.
+This post gives an introduction to the Florida Rules of Civil Procedure related to bringing a motion to dismiss in Florida Circuit Courts.
 For more detailed information, please see the SmartRules Motion to Dismiss Guides for the court where your action is pending.

 Must Be Filed Before Answer